The Bizarre Stories of Professor Zarbi

-The Bizarre Stories of Professor Zarbi (original French-language title: Les Histoires bizarres du professeur Zarbi) is a Canadian adult supernatural animated comedy.
+The Bizarre Stories of Professor Zarbi (original French-language title: Les Histoires bizarres du professeur Zarbi) is a Canadian adult animated supernatural comedy television series.
 It premiered in French on Télétoon's Télétoon la nuit block on September 5, 2019.
-An English version of the series debuted on January 15, 2021 on Adult Swim in Canada.
+An English version of the series debuted on January 15, 2021, on Adult Swim in Canada.

 Created by Michel Beaudet and Salambo Productions, the series follows an eccentric professor and his sidekick neighbour as they confront paranormal activities across Quebec.
 Each episode is designed around tropes common to horror fiction, many times offering direct homages to specific films.

 Production

 The series was officially announced by Télétoon on May 16, 2018.
 It was created by Michel Beaudet and Salambo Productions, who previously worked on Knuckleheads for the network on its spinoff.
 Unlike their prior work which combined multiple mediums, Zarbi is an entirely animated production, utilizing Toon Boom Harmony.
 Télétoon greenlit the series in favour of another season of 2 Nuts and a Richard!.
 The first 10 episodes of an initial 20 episode order began airing in French Canada on September 5, 2019.

 Like Knuckleheads, Beaudet voices most of the characters in the French version of the series.
 In the English version, Zarbi is played by Terrence Scammell, with his assistant Benjamin voiced by Angela Galuppo.